(Phot. Bartosz Górka)

-Textile (cotton, acrylic, polyester), aluminum, steel, modelling clay, dimensions variable.
+…and indescribable contour, 2015, textile (cotton, acrylic, polyester), aluminum, steel, modelling clay, dimensions variable

 At some point, I no longer have a total control over the final effect of my project, how the project will be translated in the production process.